+1388 confirmed (143 new)

-1245 confirmed (109 new) 6 deaths (1 new) 1139 people being treated 17 severe cases 100 recovered
+7 deaths (1 new)

+1270 people being treated

+17 severe cases

+111 recovered

-- A majority of cases to date are male, and in the 20-49 age group: this is likely because so many cases are linked to boxing stadiums, entertainment venues and to the Dakwah Pilgimage. - Underlying conditions found among cases who are receiving treatment include hypertension, diabetes, kidney disease and cancer.
-The Ministry of Public Health has requested younger people returning to their home towns to self-quarantine to protect vulnerable older people, and strongly encourages older adults who develop respiratory symptoms and fever to immediately seek care. - Of the 76 Provinces in the country, 57 have now reported cases.
-Escalated measures are being implemented according to the emergency decree in the Provinces where cases are concentrated, i.e. - Central region: Bangkok and its neighbouring provinces - Eastern region: Chonburi, Pattaya, Rayong - Southern region: Songkhla Pattani, Narathiwat, Yala
+- A majority (61%) of cases have been male and many are in the 20-49 age group.
+This is likely because so many cases are linked to boxing stadiums, entertainment venues and to the Dakwah Pilgimage.
+1,172 of all cases have been in Thai people and 216 cases have been identified in foreigners. - Underlying conditions found among cases who are receiving treatment include hypertension, diabetes, kidney disease and cancer.
+The Ministry of Public Health has requested younger people returning to their home towns to self-quarantine to protect vulnerable older people, and strongly encourages older adults who develop respiratory symptoms and fever to immediately seek care. - 59 of the 76 provinces have now reported cases.